davilayang/learning-resources/ml-algos/classification/LogisticRegression.md

 ### Sigmoid functions family

 [Sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function)

-&nbsp;&nbsp;&nbsp;&nbsp; A sigmoid function is a mathematical function having a characteristic _"S"-shaped curve_ or sigmoid curve. _**Often, sigmoid function refers to the special case of the logistic function**.
+A sigmoid function is a mathematical function having a characteristic _"S"-shaped curve_ or sigmoid curve. _**Often, sigmoid function refers to the special case of the logistic function**.
 Sigmoid functions have domain of all real numbers, with_ return value monotonically increasing most often from $0$ to $1$ or alternatively from $−1$ to $1$_, depending on convention.

 Some of the sigmoid function family: